QGIS: Refine Your Maps for Reporting and Publication

 • If you hover over the top corner of the canvas, the mouse should snap to the corner

-• Click and drag until your mouse snaps to the corner created by the side of the canvas, and the guide you added
+• Click and drag until your mouse snaps to the corner created by the bottom of the canvas, and the guide you added

 • In the Items panel on the right, double click on Map 1 and rename it Main